 The tour will then wind up the servants’ stairs to the Mansion’s third floor, which is rarely open to visitors.
 Third-floor rooms include Henry Pittock’s private den, storage rooms, and the servants’ bedrooms and bathroom.
 Visitors will also get to see the third-floor terrace and peek into the home’s cavernous attic.

 The special tours will be offered in addition to the Mansion’s regularly scheduled tours.
 Visitors are encouraged to take both tours.
 The Behind-the-Scenes Tour takes about 45 minutes.
 Regular public tours last about an hour.

 Tour times are: 10am, 11am, noon, 1pm, 2pm, and 3pm.
 Reservations and prepayment are required, due to demand.
 Admission for Behind-the-Scenes Tours is $19 per person, which covers admission and includes the regular public tour.
 For members, this tour is $7.
 Behind the Scenes tours are not recommended for children under 10.
+(The Behind-the-Scenes Tours on November 9 are sold out.
+We are now accepting reservations for the February 22 tours.)
 To make a reservation for upcoming tours, please call 503.823.3623.